-You’ll see these traits of God are on the positive side of ledger whereas if you do the same study for humankind the result is different.
-The works of humans tend towards the negative side although, of course, humans can have very positive attitudes and accomplish very positive endeavors.
+You’ll see these traits of God are on the positive side of the ledger, whereas if you do the same study for humankind, the result is different.
+The works of humans tend towards the negative side, although, of course, humans can have very positive attitudes and accomplish very positive endeavors.

 Dig Deeper into The Explanation